UPDATED: 29th April 2026

-The alternative to the pet passport is an animal health certificate (AHC), which is only valid for one trip and costs around £250 each time you need one.
-Obtaining and using an AHC is also far more complicated a process, I believe.
-Pablo travels overseas with me up to six times a year, making an AHC a much costlier option than his passport, which is free.
+Obtaining and using an AHC is also far more complicated a process.
+Even my vet is not a fan of them.
+Pablo has, in the past, travelled overseas from UK to the EU with me up to six times a year, making an AHC a more costly option than his passport, which is free.

 “From 22 April 2026, new EU rules will apply to the non‑commercial movement of dogs, cats and ferrets entering the EU from third countries such as Great Britain.
 Pet owners are advised to check the entry requirements with the relevant authority in the destination country before travel.